jwcalder/MachineLearningAMAAZE/README.md

 ## General overview

+The `data` folder contains the preprocessed csv files used in the machine learning experiments.
 The folder `preprocessing` contains all the python scripts used to preprocess the raw data we collected into a form that can be used by machine learning algorithms.
-The scripts in the preprocessing folder generate the files `break_level_ml.csv` and `frag_level_ml.csv`, which contain the break-level and fragment-level datasets, respectively, with all data converted to numerical formats.
+The scripts in the preprocessing folder generate the files `data/break_level_ml.csv` and `data/frag_level_ml.csv`, which contain the break-level and fragment-level datasets, respectively, with all data converted to numerical formats.

-The file `moclan.csv` contains the data from Moclan et al., 2019, which we compare against, and `moclan_carngrouped.csv` contains the same data except with the carnivores grouped together.
+The file `data/moclan.csv` contains the data from Moclan et al., 2019, which we compare against, and `data/moclan_carngrouped.csv` contains the same data except with the carnivores grouped together.

 All results are saved in .csv files in the `results` folder.
 Likewise, many of the tables from the paper are automatically generated and saved in the `tables` folder, and figures are saved in the `figures` folder.